My role

 Problem

-In dashboard visualizations, users struggle to distinguish when key performance metrics fall outside defined thresholds.
-The lack of visual cues for normal vs. abnormal values impedes rapid data interpretation and anomaly detection.
+In dashboard visualizations, the lack of visual cues for normal vs. abnormal values impedes rapid data interpretation and anomaly detection.

 Solution